-The RLLP Environmental and Social Management Framework will be implemented based on the following principles:
+The RLLP Environmental and Social Management Framework will be implemented based on the following, but not limited to, principles:

-- Allow broad consultation of the communities in the identification and planning of subproject types in their localities depending on their prioritized challenges; - Provide support to communities to develop their sub-project application to avoid or minimize environmental and social safeguards concerns; - Provide support to regulatory institutions to review applications and determine if additional, more detailed environmental or social planning is required before applications can be approved; - Provide support to communities, local authorities and extension teams in carrying out their respective roles by funding substantial training, information resources and technical assistance; and - Provide fund for quarter and annual reviews for assessing compliance, learning lessons, training impacts, and improving future performance, as well as assessing the occurrence of potential cumulative impacts due to project funded and other development activities.
+Principle one: Allow broad consultation of the communities in the identification and planning of subproject types in their localities depending on their prioritized challenges;

+Principle two: Provide support to communities to develop their sub-project application to avoid or minimize environmental and social safeguards concerns;

+Principle three: Provide support to regulatory institutions to review applications and determine if additional, more detailed environmental or social planning is required before applications can be approved;

+Principle four: Provide support to communities, local authorities and extension teams in carrying out their respective roles by funding substantial training, information resources and technical assistance; and

+Principle five: Provide fund for quarter and annual reviews for assessing compliance, learning lessons, training impacts, and improving future performance, as well as assessing the occurrence of potential cumulative impacts due to project funded and other development activities.

 The key areas of the social concern are addressed in a separate Social Assessment study.
-The objectives of the SA study are:
+The objectives of the SA study, therefore, are:

-- To assess and document key socio-economic factors that require consideration; - To identify vulnerable and historically underserved groups that may be excluded from the project benefit and be adversely affected as a result, and the necessary impact mitigating measures; - To assess any potential adverse social impacts of the RLLP, and determine whether the project is likely to trigger the World Bank social safeguards policies; - To recommend in the early stage of project preparation the appropriate measures towards addressing World Bank requirements on social safeguards that may be triggered by the project.
+- To assess and document key socio-economic factors that require consideration; - To identify vulnerable and historically underserved groups that may be excluded from the project benefit and be adversely affected as a result, and the necessary impact mitigating measures;

+- To assess any potential adverse social impacts of the RLLP, and determine whether the project is likely to trigger the World Bank social safeguards policies; - To recommend in the early stage of project preparation the appropriate measures towards addressing World Bank requirements on social safeguards that may be triggered by the project.

-In addition, RPF is prepared to address key social issues of the RLLP such as land acquisition and valuation, entitlements and compensation; dispute resolution and grievance redress procedures in cases of involuntary or voluntary resettlements.
+In addition, Resettlement Policy Framework (RPF) is prepared to address key social issues of the RLLP, such as land acquisition and valuation, entitlements and compensation; dispute resolution and grievance redress procedures in cases of involuntary or voluntary resettlements.
 The main objectives of the RPF include: